Bytespeicher/3D_Printer/README.md

 If you don't know anything about 3D-design or CAD but want an object printed, mark your [wishlist](https://github.com/Bytespeicher/3D_Printer/wiki/wishlist) entry with the words `PLEASE_DESIGN_ME` or create a file of the same name in your project folder.
 This only works if you detailed your project enough and/or if you've given enough reference material.
 (Also there needs to be someone with too much free time.)

+### license
+All imaged, models or reference material uploaded here is set under CC-BY-SA ([Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)), except they are marked otherwise either directly in the files or with a README.md in the projects sub-folder.
+As atribution, please use "Bytespeicher Erfurt - 3D Printer Repo" in addition to the last committers name.
+If publishing to the web, please link to the license, to bytespeicher.org and to this/the users github page.